AdobeDocs/experience-manager-learn.en/help/forms/interactive-communications/merge-data-with-ic-template.md

 ## Create prefill service

-The service name "ccm-print-test" will be used to access this service .
+The service name "ccm-print-test" is used to access this service .
 Once this pre-fill service is defined, you can access this service either in your servlet or workflow process step implementation to generate the print channel document.

 ```java
 import java.io.InputStream;